FAQ

 General

-What’s the difference between the Wringer Pro, Pro 2 and Wringer Black?
+What’s the difference between the Wringer Pro, Sport, and Go?

-The Wringer Pro and Pro 2 are made almost entirely from aluminium, with a knurled finish for grip and have an adjustment knob.
-You can go from 1 to 11 in one turn.
-The Wringer Black is made from PVC and has silicone rubber bands for grip.
+All Wringer models use friction as the source of resistance and all provide a full range of adjustment.
+The Wringer Pro is made almost entirely from solid, machined aluminium, with a knurled finish for grip.
+Using the blue adjustment dial you can go from 1 to 11 in one turn.
+The Wringer Sport is made from PVC and has silicone rubber bands for a softer grip.
 To adjust it you have to keep twisting - clockwise to tighten, ant-clockwise to loosen.
 To go from 1 to 11 takes approximately 30 turns.
+The Go is super lightweight, 3D printed and just like the Pro has an adjustment dial on one end to quickly adjust the resistance.

 How long will my wringer last?